meltingscales/2019-team-07f/server/README.md

   - It should be an exploded WAR of our project, called `searchable-video-library:war`.

   - Change the application context of `searchable-video-library:war` is `/searchable-video-library`.

+  There's a lot more configuration that IntelliJ IDEA does based off of your `pom.xml` and framework file structures it detects, so it's super useful in that regard.

 ## The easy way (Eclipse)

 Note: Eclipse may be hard to setup.
 I know it was for me, as other steps might be omitted or platform/configuration-dependent.

 ### Installation